-Travellers to Spain will require negative PCR tests
+Travellers to Spain will require negative PCR, TMA, or RT Lamp tests

 *You should not use the NHS testing service to get a test in order to facilitate your travel to another country.
 You should arrange to take a private test.